Tuesday, March 10, 2026

 Milford sound is busy.
 About 20 boats in sights at any time

 The sun was on the canyon walls to our left and we were on the left side of the sound.
-That meant we were warn, but it also meant we had harsh lighting for most of the outbound cruise.
-I took some pictures but many were just blurry messes due to the lack of contrast.
+That meant we were warm, but it also meant we had harsh lighting for most of the outbound cruise.
+I took some pictures, but many were just a featureless mess due to the lack of contrast and the harsh light.

-There was a very tall waterfall in a little bay that the boat pulled into.
-I didn't catch the narration about the bay or waterfall, but the ship started to slowly rotate in that bay until we'd done a full 360 turn, then it pulled out and back on our way.
+The first cool feature was a very tall waterfall in a little bay.
+The boat pulled in and sat for a few minutes while people tried to pose for pictures.
+I didn't catch the narration about the bay or waterfall, but the ship started to slowly rotate in that bay until we'd done a full 360 turn, then it pulled out and we were back on our way.

 Pivoting the boat under Fairy Falls